dZillmer/regionalDisparity/README.md

 # Data
 Data come from the 2004-2018 National Health Interview Survey (NHIS) via the Integrated Public Use Microdata Series (IPUMS) website.
 The IPUMS NHIS dataset consists of self-reported responses to questions regarding health health-related behavior harmonized across NHIS waves.
 A total of N=444,743 sample adults  were used for this analysis.

+This dataset is 251MB, and so is not uploaded here for space's sake.
+The workspace with it uploaded is only 44MB, and is included (`workspace.RData` file).

 # Cleaning and Analysis
 To read the data into R, I wrote a script to read the fixed-width formatting provided by NHIS based on the provided codebooks.
 Because the data were weighted census data, the R package `survey` was used extensively.